shockscript/spec/src/overview/relation/mxml.md

 # MXML

-The MXML language, as part of the Apache Flex framework, is used for describing UI components in an intuitive way.
-ShockScript uses XML expressions similiar to what is known as ECMAScript for XML (E4X) which implementations may use similiarly to MXML.
+The MXML language, as part of the Apache Flex framework, was used for describing UI components in an intuitive way.
+ShockScript uses XML expressions semantically similiar to the React.js + JSX technologies, but designed to feel close to MXML in readability.

-Note however that the ShockScript approach is more related to the React.js framework which is often combined with the JSX language extension for TypeScript.

-The following demonstrates a basic UI component in Jet Engine:
+The following demonstrates a basic UI component implemented in Jet + Fuse:

 ```
 package com.business.components {